intjelic/python-sfml/doc/source/api/audio.rst

    Sound buffers alone are not very useful: they hold the audio data but cannot be played.
-To do so, you need to use the :class:`sfml.audio.Sound` class, which provides functions to play/pause/stop the sound as well as changing the way it is outputted (volume, pitch, 3D position, ...).
-This separation allows more flexibility and better performances: indeed a :class:`sfml.audio.SoundBuffer` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
-On the other side, an :class:`sfml.audio.Sound` is a lightweight object, which can use the audio data of a sound buffer and change the way it is played without actually modifying that data.
-Note that it is also possible to bind several :class:`sfml.audio.Sound` instances to the same :class:`sfml.audio.SoundBuffer`.
+To do so, you need to use the :class:`Sound` class, which provides functions to play/pause/stop the sound as well as changing the way it is outputted (volume, pitch, 3D position, ...).
+This separation allows more flexibility and better performances: indeed a :class:`SoundBuffer` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
+On the other side, an :class:`Sound` is a lightweight object, which can use the audio data of a sound buffer and change the way it is played without actually modifying that data.
+Note that it is also possible to bind several :class:`Sound` instances to the same :class:`SoundBuffer`.

-   It is important to note that the :class:`sfml.audio.Sound` instance doesn't copy the buffer that it uses, it only keeps a reference to it.
+   It is important to note that the :class:`Sound` instance doesn't copy the buffer that it uses, it only keeps a reference to it.
-   Thus, an :class:`sfml.audio.SoundBuffer` must not be destructed while it is used by an :class:`sfml.audio.Sound` (i.e. never write a function that uses a local :class:`sfml.audio.SoundBuffer` instance for loading a sound).
+   Thus, an :class:`SoundBuffer` must not be destructed while it is used by an :class:`Sound` (i.e. never write a function that uses a local :class:`SoundBuffer` instance for loading a sound).

    Usage example::

       # load a new sound buffer from a file
-      try: buffer = sfml.audio.SoundBuffer.from_file("data/sound.wav")
+      try: buffer = sf.SoundBuffer.from_file("data/sound.wav")
-      except sfml.system.SFMLException as error: exit()
+      except IOError as error: exit()

       # create a sound source and bind it to the buffer
-      sound1 = sfml.audio.Sound()
+      sound1 = sf.Sound()
       sound1.buffer = buffer

       # play the sound